 Clear ice or debris from the charge port

 If the connector will not seat properly, check for ice, snow, or dirt in the charge port.
-Lukewarm water can melt ice (never use boiling water).
+A commercial de-icer spray can help with ice.
 A soft cloth removes road grime.
 Do not use tools or sharp objects inside the port.

 Find a compatible charger nearby